 Storms make the oak grow deeper roots ~ George Herbert

-Last Friday, most Ottawa area residents were gearing up for their weekend.
+Last Friday, most Ottawa-Gatineau area residents were gearing up for their weekend.
 In the afternoon, concerning notifications started popping up on phones and elsewhere that a storm was approaching, one that could result in a tornado.
-Some employers may have allowed their employees to take off a bit early to avoid the anticipated torrential downpour that was being reported on the news.
+Some employers may have allowed their employees to leave a bit early to avoid the anticipated torrential downpour that was being reported on the news.
 With that permission to start the weekend prematurely perhaps some co-workers and friends connected for a quick cocktail before heading home.
 Others may have squeezed in some errands before picking up the kids from school.
 Then, rather suddenly, things got real.

 Social media feeds were crowded with pictures of the rare but potentially deadly tornado howling outside along with others experiencing the sudden flickering of lights.
 Residents became aware that this wasn’t just a warning … the shift from a few heavy raindrops to a full-blown tornado was all too close to home … and the places where we work.

 Although I was one of the lucky ones who was not impacted directly by the tornado, I know many who were not as fortunate.
-And this got me thinking about how businesses and managers/leaders will proceed in the months and potentially years that it will take for their employees to recover from such a traumatic event.
+And this got me thinking about how businesses, managers, and other leaders will proceed in the months and potentially years that it will take for their employees to recover from such a traumatic event.
 Even the employee who didn’t lose their home in the storm can experience a massive hit financially, and emotionally.
 (Note, a similar argument can be made for employees who have faced ‘personal storms’ caused by illness, injury, domestic violence, separation/divorce, etc. that have a profound impact on their lives.)

 People may not remember what you said, but they will remember how you made them feel ~ Maya Angelou

-Here are 5 things to consider to make your workplace more compassionate and compatible with the fallout associated with climate (and other difficult) changes:
+Here are 5 things to consider to make your workplace climate more compassionate and compatible with the fallout associated with climate (and other difficult) changes:

 1. Revisit emergency preparedness plans in your workplace.
 For instance, what if the tornado had happened during working hours, on your premises?
-You should have certain basic plans and procedures in place to make it as safe as possible to weather the storm and resume operations afterwards.
+You should have basic plans and procedures in place to make it as safe as possible to weather the storm and resume operations afterwards.

 2. Do you have any built-in redundancy?
 By this, I mean, are there employees who are trained in a secondary role so that they can cover for others who may be absent?
 Knowing more than just one role is also helpful from an internal capacity and career development perspective.